 Unprecedented allure everywhere!
 Hotel 'sequence Miyashita Park' is built in the north block!

-In Miyashita Park, a new flagship hotel, 'sequence Miyashita Park' will be opened.
+In Miyashita Park, a new flagship hotel, 'sequence Miyashita Park' has been opened.
 Based on the concept of a friendly connection with people, towns, and culture in their own style, it adopts a number of unique and convenient systems that have never existed in hotels.

 For example, flexible check-in and out extends your free time by checking in at 5pm and checking out at 2pm the next day.
 Anytime breakfast allows you to have breakfast until noon.
 There is also the stress-free latest ICT technology that does self-check-in, room check-out, and cashless support by face authentication.